swellstores/recipes/README.md

     SHOPIFY_PASSWORD={shppa_...}
     ```
 - Run scripts with the following command from the root directory: `npm run customers`

-    - Pass in the file names to run the different scripts.
+     Pass in the file names to run the different scripts.
 The correct order should be:
     1) Customers
     2) Products (includes variants)
     3) Orders

 ## Disclaimers
 **Currently, Shopify limits requests to 250 records.
-If you need to migrate over more records, you will need to make recursive calls for each of the scripts**
+If you need to migrate over more records, you will need to make recursive or paginated calls for each of the scripts**

 ### Products
-- Product images are not transfered over at this time (in-progress)
+- In order to switch over the image hosting from Shopify to Swell, you'll have to export the products and re-import them from your Swell store.
+    1) Select **All products** from your Swell dashboard
+    2) Select the checkboxes for the items you want to export
+    3) Click **export** > CSV > Export
+    4) Click **import** > Select the exported CSV > Ensure **Overwrite existing products** is selected > Upload.
+This will ensure your product images are hosted on Swell when you deactivate your Shopify store.

 ### Orders
 - Ensure that your orders are unarchived before exporting.